 - Lee Airport (ANP): Owned by the Lee Airport Authority, Lee Airport is opened for public use and caters mainly to general aviation.
 It has a single asphalt-paved runway in the 12/30 direction.
-Some of the airport’s resources also cater for military use.
+Some of the airport’s resources also cater to military use.

 - College Park Airport (CGS): Located in the Prince Georges County, College Park Airport is one of the oldest, operational airports in the world.
 It has a single runway that is paved with asphalt in the 15/33 direction.
 It is 33 miles away from Baltimore.

 - Carroll County Regional Airport (DMW): Located northwest of Baltimore City, Carroll County Regional Airport is a premier airport that contains general aviation facilities, services and support.
 The airport has a single runway which is paved with asphalt in the 16/34 direction.

 - Phillips Army Airfield (APG): Located 37 miles away from Baltimore, the airfield caters to both commercial and general aviation operations.
 The airfield has three runways; one has high-intensity lighting systems and the other two are suitable for daytime operations.